progmaticltd/homebox/README.md

 #### Automatic backup

 - Once the script has been run, the backup folder contains important files to run your scripts again.
-See (see the [readme](./backup/))
+See (see the [backup.md](../doc/backup.md) file ni the doc folder)

 ## Future versions